herbie-fp/odyssey/README.md

 ## Features

 <!-- TODO Full list of features here, with images -->
+* Plot the floating-point error of all expressions for a specific range.
+* Show the local error of each expression, highlighting the components that cause the most error.
+* Automatically generate a set of improved expressions for a specified expression with Herbie.
+* Modify the sample range for your exact use case.
+* Display the derivation of each expression, showing how Herbie achieved its result.
 <!-- ![The Odyssey interface](images/odyssey-interface.png) -->

 # Setting up a development environment